 The next step is to then treat the data, dealing with outliers and imputing missing data.
-If data is skewed by certain outliers, this could impact the overall index scores (for example, a country with exceptionally low 2G network coverage compared to all other countries will score very low but will also cause all other countries to score relatively highly with little variation).
+If data is skewed by certain outliers, this could impact the overall index scores (forexample, a country with exceptionally low 2G network coverage compared to all other countries will score very low but will also cause all other countries to score relatively highly with little variation).
 In order to identify outliers, indicators are assessed to see if they have an absolute skewness above 2 and kurtosis above 3.57.
 Where these thresholds are met, one of two treatment approaches is adopted:

 - Winsorisation outlier variables are trimmed to the nearest value until the indicator is brought within the specified ranges for skewness and kurtosis.
 For example, if a country has an outlier value of 1,000 and the next highest value is 90, the former is trimmed to 90.
 If this gives acceptable skewness and kurtosis scores, the process stops there.
 If not, the two values are trimmed to the next highest value (which might be 80 in the above example).
 This process is continued until the indicator falls within the specified skewness and kurtosis ranges.
 In order to ensure that a large number of observations are not adjusted, a maximum of six observations are trimmed.
-If this still isn't sufficient to reduce skewness and kurtosis, the second approach is implemented. - Transformation as the majority of the indicators with high skewness and kurtosis are skewed to the right, a logarithmic transformation is used to bring the indicator within the specified ranges.
+If this is still insufficient to reduce skewness and kurtosis, the second approach is implemented. - Transformation as the majority of the indicators with high skewness and kurtosis are skewed to the right, a logarithmic transformation is used to bring the indicator within the specified ranges.

-7 These thresholds are generally used in identifying outliers for composite indices.
+7These thresholds are generally used in identifying outliers for composite indices.

 There are a few indicators where a logarithmic transformation is applied even though Winsorisation would suffice.
 This is because a logarithmic transformation has a conceptual benefit in that it results in improvements in the lower end of the indicator distribution being more 'beneficial' to a country than improvements at the high end of the distribution.
-An example of this is in relation to GNI per capita.
-Increasing average incomes from \$1,000 to \$2,000 per year is likely to have a bigger impact on mobile affordability than increasing from \$100,000 to \$101,000, so - from the perspective of the Index - should be rewarded with a higher increase.
+An example of this is in relation to mobile application development.
+Increasing the number of apps per person from 10 to 20 is likely to have a bigger impact on the availability of content than increasing the number from 100,010 to 100,020 so - from the perspective of the Index - should be rewarded with a higher increase.
 Logarithmic transformation achieves this.